scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

 ```
 $> scalac Test.scala '-opt:inline:**'
-warning: there was one inliner warning; re-run enabling -opt-warnings for details, or try -help
+warning: there was one inliner warning; re-run enabling -Wopt for details, or try -help
 one warning found

 $> scalac Test.scala '-opt:inline:**' -Wopt